Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "That one is *snarling* at me!"
 Eriwyth accused, indicating the Gaoian.

 "Of course he is.
 You brought an armed security team onto what is, in fact, sovereign territory.
-Gaoians are...protective...of their own."
+Gaoians are... protective... of their own."

 Eriwyth aimed a pointed finger at the Human.
 "And that one’s death mask?"